hymkor/expect/readme.md

 @expect.exe "%~f0"
 @exit /b

--- Lines starting with '@' are ignored by expect.exe
+-- Lines starting with '@' are replaced to '--@' by expect.exe
 -- to embed the script into the batchfile.

 echo(true)